How to create a private podcast in 2023

 When they click the button in their email, they'll receive a list of podcast app options that are supported on their device:

-They can choose their preferred option, and it should open the podcast in the listening app they selected.
+They can choose their preferred option, and it should open the podcast in their selected listening app.

 Once they are subscribed, they'll automatically receive new episodes when they are published.